blakedietz/house-history/README.md

 - Water softener: The water was rated at a hardness of 6 out of 10.
 - Resonator (device that cleans the): Would be good to add a device that sends soundwaves throughout the plumbing in the house to stop sediment from forming.
 - Didn't redo the water main.
 It's still galvanized and would impact water pressure to the house.
+- Hole in crawlspace that needs to be plugged.
+Could lead to rodents making it into the house.
+- New easy out was not put in.

 ## 2020-07